 What is an ACE credit recommendation?

 An ACE credit recommendation represents college-level equivalencies based on a review of workforce training, military training or occupations, and other sources of learning outside the college classroom, such as national exams and certifications.
-The ACE Review is carried out by a team of faculty evaluators that decide if the learning experience has similar outcomes to a college course.
-The recommendation identifies and describes the discipline, the level of learning, and the number of credit hours.
+The ACE Review is carried out by a team of subject matter experts who currently serve as faculty at universities and community colleges.
+Together, they decide if the learning experience has similar outcomes to a college course.
+The recommendation identifies and describes the course subject, the level of learning, and the number of credit hours recommended based on the review.

 What is an ACE transcript and how is it used?

 ACE transcripts document and verify that you have successfully completed training or examinations with ACE credit recommendations.
-Many people use their ACE transcripts to obtain college credit or advanced placement in a degree program.
+Many people present their ACE transcripts to institutions in an effort to obtain college credit or advanced placement in a degree program.
 It also may be possible to use your ACE transcript with ACE credit recommendations for entry into new areas for employment, job advancement, salary benefits, and personal assessment.

 What does an ACE transcript include?

-An ACE transcript includes your training with ACE credit recommendations.
-You may have other training or learning experiences that ACE has not reviewed.
-These would not be included on an ACE transcript.
-However, many colleges and universities have transfer policies and prior learning assessment programs that provide opportunities for you to submit those learning experiences for potential college credit: More about prior learning assessment.
+An ACE transcript provides a complete list of all training and examinations that you have taken for which you earned ACE credit recommendations.
+If you have taken training at your workplace or an examination for a professional certification or license which has not been evaluated by ACE CREDIT, the training would not be included on the ACE transcript.
+However, many colleges and universities have transfer policies and prior learning assessment programs that provide opportunities for you to submit those learning experiences for potential college credit.
+Learn more about credit for prior learning.

 How can I find training programs with ACE credit recommendations?

-ACE has reviewed and provided academic credit recommendations for more than 35,000 courses, examinations, and certifications offered by more than 600 organizations, including employers, federal agencies, professional associations, apprenticeship programs, online education vendors, and other organizations.
+ACE has reviewed and provided academic credit recommendations for more than 35,000 courses, examinations, and certifications offered by more than 600 organizations.

-When you access the link you will see each organization that is on file with ACE according to the letters of the alphabet.
+When you access the link you will see each organization that is on file with ACE listed alphabetically.
 Click on an organization link to find an overview of the organization as well as a listing of courses or examinations with ACE credit recommendations.
 You can then click on each item to see a description and the ACE credit recommendation.

 How do I apply my ACE credit recommendations to a degree program at a college or university?